AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 -  ``title2`` - a second line of title text
 -  ``on_attributes`` - a list of supported HA attributes to set as initial values for the light.
+- ``simulate_feedback`` - set by default, but when set to `0`, the widget's feedback will be solely based on the state of the entity

 Note that ``rgb_color`` and ``xy_color`` are not specified with list syntax as in Home Assistant scenes.
 See below for examples.